T

 PaceStandard

-This 3-day family-friendly itinerary for Washington D.C. balances iconic landmarks with engaging museums and charming neighborhoods.
-You'll explore the National Mall's monuments, delve into history and science at the Smithsonian, and enjoy the picturesque streets of Georgetown.
-The pace is balanced, allowing for exploration without feeling rushed, and the budget is mid-tier, focusing on free attractions and moderately priced dining.
+This 3-day family-friendly itinerary for Washington D.C. balances iconic landmarks with engaging museums and local culinary experiences.
+You'll explore the National Mall's monuments and key Smithsonian institutions, delve into the nation's political heart with visits to the White House area and Library of Congress, and enjoy diverse dining options from food trucks to farm-to-table restaurants.
+The pace is balanced, allowing for exploration without feeling rushed, and the mid-tier budget ensures comfortable experiences.

 Day 1 · Washington DC